-Yang et al. (2010) discussed the main features of the phase velocity maps, which we only briefly summarize here.
-At short periods (e.g., Fig. 4a), strong low velocity anomalies are correlated with the major sedimentary basins such as the Tarim, Junggar, Qaidam and Sichuan basins and the Ordos Block.
-At intermediate and long periods (>25 s), e.g., Figure 4b, high velocity anomalies are observed within the Tarim Basin, the Ordos Block and the Sichuan Basin and phase velocities in the Tibetan Plateau are lower than in the surrounding regions, which indicates the thicker crust of the Tibetan Plateau.
+[11] Yang et al. [2010] discussed the main features of the phase velocity maps, which we only briefly summarize here.
+At short periods (e.g., Figure 4a), strong low velocity anomalies are correlated with the major sedimentary basins such as the Tarim, Junggar, Qaidam and Sichuan basins and the northern Ordos Block.
+At intermediate and long periods (>25 s), e.g., Figure 4b, high velocity anomalies are observed within the Tarim Basin, the Ordos Block and the Sichuan Basin and phase velocities in the Tibetan Plateau are lower than in the surrounding regions, which reflects the thicker crust of the Tibetan Plateau.

-3. Local dispersion curves
+3. Local Dispersion Curves